breuerss/gromacs-ui/Readme.md

 the Gromacs `mdp` files.
 And also guide the user more with reasonable defaults.

+## Update to pipeline support

+The setup and execution of a simulation can be understood as a pipeline of data passing through modifiying steps.
+Hence, the new user interface is designed as simulation pipeline configurator.
+It allows to create a pipeline of nodes connected to each other.

+Data can be downloaded from rcsb.org and loaded into the pipeline from hard drive.
+Several preparation steps modify the input structure and prepare it for the simulation.

+Different simulation types can be chained after one another to allow minimisation, equillibration, and production runs in a row.

+The generated structures and output files can be viewed inside of the application by clicking the respective output ports.

+Postprocessing and analysis tools can be added to the chain to clean up the trajectory or extract information from trajrectory or energy files.

 # Prerequisites

 The application is based on the Qt framework and tested with version 5.15.3.